Are you looking for information on a term that you read on your electric bill? You are in the right place. You will find a glossary of terms below.

 The cost of power is now nearly 70% of our total annual expenses. (for every $1 we spend, 70 cents goes straight to DPC for purchasing the power we distribute to our members.)

+DPC is seeing higher costs to generate power and purchase power.
 Transmission lines that move energy from where it is generated (Power Plants) to where it is needed (members’ home/farm) are congested.
-This raises energy market prices.
+These instances raise market prices for power.

 In the fall and spring, electricity needed by members is lower and power plants use this time to conduct much-needed maintenance before the winter and summer peak seasons.
 These necessary and scheduled outages for maintenance lower the amount of power available, which increases prices in the energy market.
+Extreme temperatures, both cold and hot, also increase demand which increases costs.

 Will this happen again?